-6.07 USE OF COMPENSATORY TIME
+6.7 USE OF COMPENSATORY TIME

 As a general rule, any compensatory time earned should be used by the end of the next pay period after which the overtime was worked.
-If it is not possible for the employee to use the compensatory time earned, the employee will be paid at the employee's regular, straight-time rate of pay for the total number of hours on the employee's compensatory time record at the end of the next pay period after which the compensatory time was earned.
-(Since the compensatory time was recorded at one and one-half times the number of hours worked, the straight-time payment for these hours is equivalent to time and one-half pay for hours actually worked.)
+If it is not possible for the employee to use the compensatory time earned, the employee will be paid, if budget is available, at the employee's regular, straight-time rate of pay for the total number of hours on the employee's compensatory time record at the end of the next pay period after which the compensatory time was earned.
+(Since the compensatory time was recorded at one and one- half times the number of hours worked, the straight-time payment for these hours is equivalent to time and one-half pay for hours actually worked.)
+Except for nonexempt employees of the Sheriff's Office and Cadets, who may accrue up to 80 hours and 480 hours, respectively.

-If an employee requests time off for any reason and that employee has compensatory time on the books, then the requested leave must be charged to compensatory leave, unless or until the balance is depleted, before other leave may be used.
+If an employee (other than from the Sheriff's Office) requests time off for any reason other than illness and that employee has compensatory time on the books, then the requested leave must be charged to compensatory leave, unless or until the balance is depleted, before other leave may be used.
+Employee's from the Sheriff's Office may use leave time prior to compensatory time for requested time off.